-(1) A proposal shall be deemed rejected unless accepted by delivery of a written notice of acceptance within 30 days after service of the proposal.
-The provisions of rule 1.090(e) do not apply to this subdivision.
-No oral communications shall constitute an acceptance, rejection, or counteroffer under the provisions of this rule.

-(2) In any case in which the existence of a class is alleged, the time for acceptance of a proposal for settlement is extended to 30 days after the date the order granting or denying certification is filed.
+- (1) A proposal shall be deemed rejected unless accepted by delivery of a written notice of acceptance within 30 days after service of the proposal.
+The provisions of Florida Rule of Judicial Administration 2.514(b) do not apply to this subdivision.
+No oral communications shall constitute an acceptance, rejection, or counteroffer under the provisions of this rule. - (2) In any case in which the existence of a class is alleged, the time for acceptance of a proposal for settlement is extended to 30 days after the date the order granting or denying certification is filed. - (g) Sanctions.

-(g) Sanctions.
 Any party seeking sanctions pursuant to applicable Florida law, based on the failure of the proposal's recipient to accept a proposal, shall do so by serving a motion in accordance with rule 1.525.